On this page:

 Gas systems

-A list of current models with star ratings is available from the Australian Gas Association:
+Gas hot water systems have a star rating, which helps compare your model to others on the market.
+A list of current models with star ratings is available from the Australian Gas Association: www.aga.asn.au/complete_product_directory.

 Wood fuel systems

-The performance of wood fuelled systems can be highly variable.
-The type and quality of fuel, the age and maintenance of the system all impact on efficiency.
-Wood fuel must also be cut and stored appropriately.
-It is very important to manage air quality impacts by operating the system efficiently as smoke can be unhealthy and inconvenient for you and your neighbours.
+Wood fuel systems are occasionally used to heat water, often as part of heating the home.
+These are usually only found in rural areas where wood is plentiful.
+The performance of different wood fuelled systems can vary a lot.
+Efficiency is impacted by many factors, including the type and quality of fuel and the age and maintenance of the system.
+These systems require you to find, cut and store wood appropriately.
+It is important to manage the air quality of your home by operating the system efficiently as smoke can be unhealthy and inconvenient for you and your neighbours.

 Learn more